Go to MetaPulse

 4. Click the + symbol

-6. Select the desired Responsible Post.
-Select a single or multiple Responsible Posts.
+6. Select the desired Responsible Position.
+Select a single or multiple Responsible Positions.

 7. Click outside of the selection box in the View area for the filter to be applied

 8. You can also select a logic in which the items you are searching for contain or do not contain the selection.
-Click the Responsible Post filter.
+Click the Responsible Position filter.

 9. Click the desired option